 Habitual loss refers to the disappearance of habitat, making it unfit for the species to continue their routine.
 As a result, creatures, unable to find food and shelter, decline their chances of survival, giving birth to the extinct animals.
 One of the reasons for habitat loss include:

 Habitat destruction is caused by the collapse of wildlife’s habitat by human activity for their not-so-sustainable reasons like deforestation and harvesting of natural resources.

 Human needs are yet another important factor leading to the steep decline of extinct animals.
 Humans, along with their increasing population, want to increase their quality of life and survival tend to exploit the natural resources more than what is needed and can be naturally regenerated, for example, excessive hunting, polluting wildlife habitat and introducing invasive species, which is a massive factor for the increase in extinct animals.

 Certain acts have been enacted concerning the endangering of flora and fauna species.
 These acts have been passed to protect animals from various extinction factors.

 Endangered Species Act

-Among the extinct and endangered species list, some like the Bachman’s Warbler and eight species of Southeastern mussels disappeared because the ESA couldn’t reach on time.
+Among the extinct and lost species list, some like the Bachman’s Warbler and eight species of Southeastern mussels disappeared because the ESA couldn’t reach on time.